True Crime with an Alien Twist.

 With that, the Adventures begin with the Lineage of Mark Richards.

 Email SpaceCapn.
 This site is a work in progress that is updated or revised on an ongoing basis.
 It is an independent project that began with Captain Mark Richards on the google platform.

 The views expressed here are own and we do not necessarily endorse any quoted statement or linked site.
-Comments, questions, further information that can be added to this site, or supporting documentation – especially from Kerry Cassidy or Jo Ann Richards (EDH) – are welcome.
+Comments, questions, further information that can be added to this site, or supporting documentation — especially from those who knew Mark, Kerry Cassidy or Jo Ann Fawcett – are welcome.